-The guidelines for determining which participants are eligible for a portion of an MLR rebate are set forth in DOL Technical Release 2011-04 (T.R.
+• The guidelines for determining which participants are eligible for a portion of an MLR rebate are set forth in DOL Technical Release 2011-04 (T.R.
 2011-04), with reference to Technical Release 1992-01 (T.R.
 1992-01).
-The DOL guidance gives employers some discretion when allocating the rebate among plan participants, provided employers follow ERISA's general
+The DOL guidance gives employers some discretion when allocating the rebate among plan participants (including former employees participating in the plan under COBRA), provided employers follow ERISA's general standards of fiduciary conduct.